Support INDIE FILM with a donation

-Staying true to its mission of showcasing independent film, the Arizona International Film Festival has exhibited over 2,400 films representing 90 countries to over 142,000 patrons in southern Arizona.
-And now, we are honored to select more exciting and innovative films from around the world for Arizona audiences.
+Staying true to its mission of showcasing independent film, the Arizona International Film Festival has exhibited over 3,000 films representing 100 countries to over 168,000 patrons in southern Arizona.
+And now, the 30th edition will select more exciting and innovative films from around the world for Arizona audiences.

 You will get the latest updates, tips, insider info, reviews, specials, discounts and connect with other fest-goers.